babel/website/docs/preset-env.md

 This option only has an effect when used alongside `useBuiltIns: usage` or `useBuiltIns: entry`, and ensures `@babel/preset-env` injects the polyfills supported by your `core-js` version.
 It is recommended to specify the minor version otherwise `"3"` will be interpreted as `"3.0"` which may not include polyfills for the latest features.

-By default, only polyfills for stable ECMAScript features are injected: if you want to polyfill them, you have three different options:
+By default, only polyfills for stable ECMAScript features are injected: if you want to polyfill proposals, you have three different options:

 - when using `useBuiltIns: "entry"`, you can directly import a [proposal polyfill](https://github.com/zloirock/core-js/tree/master/packages/core-js/proposals): `import "core-js/proposals/string-replace-all"`.
 - when using `useBuiltIns: "usage"` you have two different alternatives: